Meningococcal B Vaccine

 Frequently Asked Questions

-Why is it necessary to receive the B meningococcal vaccine?
+Why is it necessary to receive the B-type meningococcal vaccine?

-What are the side effects of the B meningococcal vaccine?
+What are the side effects of the B-type meningococcal vaccine?

-Most people experience only mild side effects after receiving the B meningococcal vaccine, such as redness, swelling, or pain at the injection site.
-A few may experience fatigue, headache, or fever, which usually resolve within a few days.
+Most people experience only mild side effects, such as redness, swelling, or pain at the injection site.
+A small number may experience fatigue, headache, or fever, which usually resolve within a few days.

-Can pregnant or breastfeeding women receive the B meningococcal vaccine?
+Can pregnant or breastfeeding women receive the B-type meningococcal vaccine?

 Pregnant or breastfeeding women should discuss the risks and benefits with their healthcare provider before vaccination.
-Current data suggest that the vaccine is safe during pregnancy, but individual circumstances should be considered.
+Current data suggest that the vaccine is safe in pregnant women, but individual circumstances should be considered.

-How long does it take to develop protection after receiving the B meningococcal vaccine?
+How long does it take to develop protection after receiving the B-type meningococcal vaccine?

 Generally, it takes about 2-4 weeks after vaccination to develop protective immunity.
-Precautions should still be taken to prevent infection before and immediately after vaccination.
+Therefore, preventive measures should still be taken before and after vaccination.

-Is it necessary to receive other meningitis vaccines after the B vaccine?
+Is it necessary to receive other meningitis vaccines after the B-type vaccination?

-Yes, the B meningococcal vaccine only targets serogroup B. To achieve comprehensive prevention, other meningitis vaccines, such as the quadrivalent ACWY vaccine, may also be recommended.
-The healthcare provider will advise based on individual health status and risk factors.
+Yes, the B-type meningococcal vaccine only targets serogroup B. To achieve comprehensive meningitis prevention, other types of meningococcal vaccines, such as ACWY vaccines, may also be recommended.
+Your healthcare provider will advise based on your health status and risk factors.